-Three Exams: In the first half of the semester, students will complete three exams delivered through Canvas.
+Three Exams: In the first half of the semester, students will complete three in-person, closed-book exams delivered through Canvas.
 The exams will require students to demonstrate basic comprehension of U.S. comics history and key aspects of the form.
 They will include essay questions, requiring in-depth analysis of specific comics and genres.